Refinancing Results in Debt-Service Savings; Credit Rating Upgraded

 She reported that the refinancing resulted in a gross savings of almost $2.2 million on $33,780,000 in outstanding debt.

-In the process of refinancing, Standard & Poor’s conducted a credit review that resulted in the County’s issuer credit rating being upgraded from AA to AA+ with a stable outlook.
+In the process of refinancing, Standard and Poor’s conducted a credit review that resulted in the County’s issuer credit rating being upgraded from AA to AA+ with a stable outlook.

 The Treasurer-Tax Collector’s Office worked on the refinancing in cooperation with the County Executive Office, Auditor-Controller’s Office, County Counsel and the Facility Services Department.